GlebBatykov/minerva/README.md

 Also in the `JwtAuthOptions' class you can set:

 - `roles`.
 Roles, one of which must correspond to the user role;
-- `permission Level`.
-Roles can contain a `permission Level`, this is the access level.
+- `permissionLevel`.
+Roles can contain a `permissionLevel`, this is the access level.
 Allows you to configure access to endpoints more flexibly.

 Example of creating an endpoint with the specified JWT authentication settings: